 - Deer, turkeys, rabbit, squirrels, quail and woodcock are common.
 Limited hunting for dove and waterfowl is available.
 All hunting seasons and bag limits apply.

 - Small game, deer and waterfowl hunters can pick up daily permits at a self-service check station (see map).

 - Deer hunting is by self-service sign-in procedure.
 Tree stands are allowed from Sept.
 15 to Jan.
 31; your name, phone number and address must be visible from the ground.

-- The first six days of spring turkey hunting is by reserve draw only; reservations must be claimed by 5:30 a.m.
-Eastern Time at the Goose Pond FWA office.
+- The first five days of spring turkey hunting is by reserve draw only; reservations must be claimed by 5:30 a.m.
+ET at the Goose Pond FWA office.
 Unclaimed reservations will be offered in a standby drawing at 5:30 a.m. in the Goose Pond FWA office.
-Registration is required
+Registration is required.

 - The shell limit for waterfowl hunters is 25.

 - The shell limit for dove hunters is 50.

 - Hillenbrand FWA participates in all youth hunting seasons.
 Drawings are held for youth turkey hunting.

 - Hunting areas accessible to persons with disabilities are available.

 - Dog training is permitted east of County Road 1100 West.
 You must sign in on the dog running/night hunting sheet daily when training dogs.

 - Trapping opportunities are by drawing only.
 A special drawing for trapping is held at 11 a.m. on the first Saturday in October at the Goose Pond office.
 All traps and snares must be set underwater.